I-am-Erk/CDDA-Tilesets/readme.md

 ### [Mushroom Dream](gfx/Mushroom-Dream)

-Mushroom Dream is a high quality tileset entierly made by @AlbertTheTerrible .
-We host here a small stub of the tileset that was initially released under cc by sa, a more complete version released under a more restrictive license is available on Albert's parteon.
+Mushroom Dream is a high quality tileset entierly made by AlbertTheTerrible.
+We host here a small stub of the tileset that was initially released under cc by sa, a more complete version released under a more restrictive license is available on [Albert's parteon](https://www.patreon.com/alberttheterrible).

 ### Isometric tilesets